 What is the first thing that comes to mind when you hear ‘Sales Pitch’?
 We usually picture an overeager Sales Rep giving a hyperbolic monologue about their product.
 Of course, that is not the impression you want to make when pitching yourself for a job.
 So, how does one pitch without sounding too ‘pitchy’?In the ‘golden days’ of Hollywood, aspiring writers flocked to LA and accosted producers wherever they could (including the elevator) to sell their ideas.
 With luck, they could hope for 60-90 seconds in front of their audience.
 The best could deliver a concise but exciting “pitch” in the brief moments between floors- that’s the origin of the “Elevator Pitch”.

 In today’s networking driven world, the opportunity to meet a potential employer can happen almost anywhere.
-You should always be prepared to impress recruiters.
+You should always be prepared to impress recruiters and sell your brand story.
 This is why a personal sales pitch comes handy- talk up your skills and efficiencies in a conversational manner and intrigue the recruiter enough to secure an interview.

 Designing An Impactful Pitch To Get Recruiters Hooked For More